Close Menu

 How the Twitter (X) Algorithm Works in 2026

 The platform uses multiple recommendation systems depending on which section users are browsing.
+Each section is powered by different ranking signals, but all aim to maximize engagement and user experience.

 How the “For You” Feed Works